-Pressures Agriculture NO Pressure Report received from Donegal County Council.
-At this time effective and targeted implementation of the Good Agricultural Practice Regulations is deemed sufficient to address this pressure.
-Donegal County Council to undertake inspection and assessment of farming activities in the vicinity of the shellfish growing waters submit a report to the Minister and the relevant statutory authority on the possible risk of microbial contamination to the designated waters from adjoining agricultural lands, submit a report on the measures / enforcement programme to be implemented.
-The Minister and the relevant statutory authority undertake review this report and take action in terms of addition measures if required Future Development Under Article 4 of the European Communities (Quality of Shellfish Waters) Regulations 2006 (S.I.
+5.2 Potential of pollution by priority substances and other pollutants and the ceasing or phasing out of emissions, discharges and losses of priority hazardous substances.
+The plan must be updated and included as part of future river basin management plans.
+Secondary Pressures Agriculture At this time effective and targeted implementation of the Good Agricultural Practice Regulations is deemed sufficient to address this pressure.
+Donegal County Council to undertake inspection and assessment of farming activities in the vicinity of the shellfish growing waters and, by not later than end December 2010 to submit a report to the Minister and the relevant statutory authority on the possible risk of microbial contamination to the designated waters from adjoining agricultural lands, as well as a report on the measures / enforcement programme to be implemented.
+The Minister and the relevant statutory authority undertake to review this report and take action in terms of additional measures if required.
+Future Development Under Article 4 of the European Communities (Quality of Shellfish Waters) Regulations 2006 (S.I.
 No. 286 of 2006) (as amended), every public authority that has functions the performance of which may affect shellfish waters shall perform those functions in a manner that will promote compliance with the objectives of this pollution reduction programme and with the objectives of the Shellfish Waters Directive.
 The functions of particular importance - in light of the objectives of Directive 2006/113/EC and of this PRP - include waste water treatment (licensing and operations), implementation of the GAP Regulations, waste management (licensing and operations), effluent discharge licences, planning and development and building control.
 Continued monitoring will be carried out during the lifetime of the PRP.
 Should this monitoring identify pressures that are impacting on shellfish water quality in the designated area, the PRP will be appropriately amended.